DandyHQ/mace/docs/Development.md

 dependencies better that would be great.

 - mace.h
 Declares global functions and structures.
-I am trying to break this up into more sepecific header files but mace is pretty tightly coupled.

-- sequence.h
-Declares structures and functions of sequences.

-- lib.h
-Decleares some helper functions.

 - sequence.c
-Impliments the functions in sequence.h
+Impliments the sequence functions.

 - font.c
 Functions for handling fonts and font related things.
 This needs a